urbit/urbit.org/content/using/os/shell.md

 44
 ```

-Make sure to note that `=var` is Dojo syntax, not Hoon syntax.
+Make sure to note that `=var` is dojo syntax, not Hoon syntax.
 You cannot bind a
 variable in a `.hoon` file in this way.

 #### Special variables

-There are a few special variables that the Dojo maintains.
+There are a few special variables that the dojo maintains.

 #### `:` - Send to app